Common Anxiety Medication Names and Their Uses

 Drug Interactions and Precautions

-• Combining SSRIs or SNRIs with other medications may increase the risk of serotonin syndrome
+• SSRIs or SNRIs combined with other drugs may raise the risk of serotonin syndrome

-• Anti-anxiety drugs should not be mixed with alcohol or sedatives
+• Anti-anxiety drugs should not be taken with alcohol or sedatives

-• Beta-blockers may interact with medications for high blood pressure
+• Beta-blockers may interact with other high blood pressure medications

-Stay informed and safe.
-Consult with a doctor about your medications today.
+Stay informed and protected.
+Talk to a doctor about your medications today.

 Other Treatments for Anxiety